Professor of Law and Professor of Philosophy

 Her work ranges from philosophy of logic and language, epistemology, metaphysics, philosophy of science, Pragmatism—both philosophical and legal—and the law of evidence, especially scientific evidence, to social philosophy, feminism, and philosophy of literature.

-Her books include Philosophy of Logics; Deviant Logic, Fuzzy Logic: Beyond the Formalism; Manifesto of a Passionate Moderate; Defending Science—Within Reason; Pragmatism, Old and New; and most recently, Putting Philosophy to Work (2008), Ciencia, Sociedad y Cultura (2008), and the second, expanded edition of her internationally-acclaimed Evidence and Inquiry (2009).
+Her books include Philosophy of Logics; Deviant Logic, Fuzzy Logic: Beyond the Formalism; Manifesto of a Passionate Moderate; Defending Science—Within Reason; Pragmatism, Old and New; Putting Philosophy to Work (2008), Ciencia, Sociedad y Cultura (2008), and the second, expanded edition of her internationally-acclaimed Evidence and Inquiry (2009).
 In 2010 she received her first copies of the Chinese edition of Defending Science; in 2011 she gave a series of lectures in Rio de Janeiro to mark the publication of the Portuguese edition of her Manifesto; the Romanian edition of Evidence and Inquiry appeared in 2012; and the second, expanded edition of Putting Philosophy to Work in 2013.
-Her next book, Evidence Matters: Science, Proof, and Truth in the Law, to be published by Cambridge University Press, is expected in 2014.
+Her new book, Evidence Matters: Science, Proof, and Truth in the Law, (Flyer/Podcast1/Podcast2) published by Cambridge University Press, appeared in 2014.

-She counts around 600 speaking engagements in philosophy departments, at law schools, at international conferences, and in numerous other fora.
+She counts more than 600 speaking engagements (so far!)—in philosophy departments, at law schools, at international conferences, and in numerous other fora.
 In 2009 she gave lectures across the U.S., and in Italy, the U.K., Switzerland, Chile, Colombia, and—her second major lecture tour there—China; in 2010 she gave lectures in the U.S., Spain, Slovakia, Canada, Finland, and Colombia; in 2011 in the U.S., Canada, Sweden, Spain, Brazil, and Romania; in 2012 in the U.S., Spain, Germany, Brazil, and (twice) Colombia.
-In 2013 she gave lectures in the U.S., Belgium, Greece, Colombia, Brazil, Canada, and Germany; and in 2014 she is already scheduled to lecture in the U.S., the Netherlands, Colombia, Brazil, Uruguay, Mexico, Chile, and Peru.
+In 2013 she gave lectures in the U.S., Belgium, Greece, Colombia, Brazil, Canada, and Germany; and in 2014 in the U.S., the Netherlands, Colombia, Brazil, Uruguay, and Peru.
+Her 2015 schedule already includes speaking engagements in the U.S., Spain, Mexico, Poland, Brazil, and the U.K.